TrasheRacer/TrasheRacer.github.io/docs/_posts/2021-06-08-gunpowder-plot.markdown

 #### somehow, through malice or idiocy, this reprogramming-software ends up 'in the wild'

 - publicly available in code repositories like GitHub where it can be used (and copied) by anyone with internet access
 - quickly ends up in the hands of tech giants & terror cells, coders & anarchists, parents, wives & husbands

-#### shortly afterwards, somebody anyonymous releases a 'VR novel' named *** (think of something good) on Amazon Virtual Marketplace
+#### shortly afterwards, somebody anyonymous releases online a new virtual reality game named \*\*\* (think of something good)

-- consumers discover that each single experience of the novel is uniquely individual to them
+- consumers discover that each single experience of the game is uniquely individual to them
-  * the experience is always realistic, first-person and ends with death
+  - the experience is always realistic, first-person and ends with death
-  * the length of time varies wildly, as do the people and surroundings
+  - the length of time varies wildly, as do the people and surroundings
 - as fans remain unable to discover any pattern through repeated 'readings', some become fanatically obsessed
-  * constant exposure to their own 'death' starts to have unusual psychological effects, not dis-similar to religious conversion
+  - constant exposure to their own 'death' starts to have unusual psychological effects, not dis-similar to religious conversion
 - within this group, a cult of weirdos, misfits and maladaptives all around the world form a cult based on 'solving the plot'
 - that is - they believe there's some dark conspiracy underfoot which can only be resolved by 'following the clues'

 Baby, you got yourself a cult going!
 Basically not too far away from the Q-anon or the Querdenker movements.
-What happens when certain obsessives 'binge-read' the VR-novella - are they being reprogrammed?
+What happens when certain obsessives bine-play the VR game: are they being reprogrammed?
 If so, why?
 Is the content from the VR experience generated by inscrutible algorithms?
 Or could it be the work of a prophet, some strange and holy window into another world somewhere beyond this one?
 I feel like there's interesting possibilities to explore.
 It's a nice thought experiment: